Plan your setup of Office 365 for business

 Congratulations!
 You're finished!

-You can also update your account to the new domain on the Users page.
+You can also update your account to the new domain on the Active users page.

 If you get stuck at any point, call us.
 We're here to help!